 This report is issued annually to inform the public (shareholders and potential investors) of the mineral assets in Rockliden held by Boliden.
-The report is a summary of internal reports for Rockliden.
-Boliden method of reporting Mineral Resources and Mineral Reserves intends to comply with the Pan-European Standard for reporting of Exploration results, Mineral Resources and Mineral Reserves (The PERC Reporting standard 2017).
-It is an international reporting standard that has been adopted by the mining associations in Sweden (SveMin), Finland (FinnMin) and Norway (Norsk Bergindustri), to be used for exploration and mining companies within the Nordic counties.
+The report is a summary of internal / Competent Persons' Reports for Rockliden.
+Boliden method of reporting Mineral Resources and Mineral Reserves intends to comply with the Pan-European Reserves and Resources Reporting Committee (PERC) "PERC Reporting Standard 2017".

+The PERC Reporting Standard is an international reporting standard that has been adopted by the mining associations in Sweden (SveMin), Finland (FinnMin) and Norway (Norsk Bergindustri), to be used for exploration and mining companies within the Nordic countries.

-3.1 Pan-European Standard for Reporting of Exploration Results, Mineral Resources and Mineral Reserves - The PERC Reporting Standard
+Pan-European Standard for Reporting of Exploration Results, Mineral Resources and Mineral Reserves - The PERC Reporting Standard